Director Disaster and Development Centre (DDC)

 Nature is the branch of geography concerned with natural features and phenomena of the earth's surface, as landforms, drainage features, climates, soils, and vegetation

 Natural Hazards is distinguished from an extreme event and a disaster.
 A natural hazard is an extreme event that occurs naturally and causes harm to humans – or to other things that we care about, though usually the focus is on humans

 Physical Geography is the study of the natural features of the earth's surface, especially in its current aspects, including land formations, climate, currents, and distribution of flora and fauna.
 It is also called physiography.

-Volcanic Eruption is the sudden occurrence of a violent discharge of steam and volcanic material
+Volcanic are the sudden occurrence of a violent discharge of steam and volcanic material

 Environmental pollution is a phenomenon where natural ingredients are replaced or damaged by presence of dangerous unnatural ingredients - which have potentiality to cause imbalance to the system and to create number of health hazards to animals and human beings.
 Such unnatural ingredients may be gases (causing air pollution), solids / liquids (causing water, food and land pollution) or sound (causing sound pollution).
 All of them cause imbalance in ecosystem directly or indirectly and have potentiality to cause health hazards to human beings and animals.

 Climatology or climate science is the study of climate, scientifically defined as weather conditions averaged over a period of time.
 This modern field of study is regarded as a branch of the atmospheric sciences and a subfield of physical geography, which is one of the Earth sciences.
 Climatology now includes aspects of oceanography and biogeochemistry.